Part-financed by The European Union

 European Regional Development Fund and European Neighbourhood and Partnership Instrument

-The work, started during the Bioenergy Promotion-project, will be continued in the framework of the “extension stage” instrument of the Baltic Sea Region Programme.
-The objective of the project activities of the thirteen project partners during the Extension Stage is to extend the strategic outputs of the main stage project into the Baltic Sea Region and national political arenas and also into the daily grind of utility companies and local and regional administration.
+In 2012 altogether 13 partners received two additional years for policy development, demonstration and transfer of activities strengthening the final results.
+The objective of the project activities is to extend the strategic outputs of the main stage project into the Baltic Sea Region and national political arenas and also into the daily grind of utility companies and local and regional administration.

-To increase the impact of the developed strategies for deployment of sustainable bioenergy, the Extension Stage will trigger action on various levels: public procurement, corporate strategies of utility companies, proposing incentives within the reviewed Common Agricultural Policy (CAP), Rural Development Policy and Regional, Structural and Cohesion Funds.
+To increase the impact of the developed strategies for deployment of sustainable bioenergy, the Extension Stage triggers action on various levels: public procurement, corporate strategies of utility companies, proposing incentives within the reviewed Common Agricultural Policy (CAP), Rural Development Policy and Regional, Structural and Cohesion Funds.

-The implementation will be accompanied within the demo regions and a lessons learnt -catalogue will be compiled to be distributed to other interested regions and/or municipalities across the Baltic Sea Region.
-This information will be kept available after project termination.
+The implementation will be accompanied within the demo regions and a “lessons-learnt- catalogue” will be compiled to be distributed to other interested regions and/or municipalities across the Baltic Sea Region.
+This information will be kept available after the project ends.
 The concepts tested within the extension stage will be advertised in workshops and information events in order to recruit follower regions that copy the concepts.
 Thus the Strategic Management Plans will be transferred to further regions and a multiplying effect will be triggered.